mikeraab/docker101/Participant-Guide.md

 > *Note - if "ro" was use, this would be for read only.*

-Save the Advanced Editor and then give the stack a name, Wordpress persistent.
+Save the Advanced Editor and then give the Stack a name, Wordpress persistent.
 Then save the new Stack:

 <img src=images/028-save-wp-stack.png />
 ***